Reviews You Can Rely On

 Mulching and Bagging

-After cutting in mulching mode, we walk through the cuts and rake up the composed remains.
+After cutting in mulching mode, we walk through the cuts and rake up the remains.
 We judge them by how evenly the cut grass is spread and how finely it is chopped.
 We also note any large clumps and whether or not the debris clogged the blade at any point during the test.

 Terrain Management